Mycticount-X/Penta-Myctix/README.md

 - **ATK**: 30
 - **DEF**: 30

+### Speciality:
+> Web: Synthesis a web that can be used for immobilizing enemy or set a trap.

 ---

 ## 3. Hantou Abomination
 - **HP**: 8000
 - **ATK**: 80
 - **DEF**: 400

+### Speciality
+> Upon death, immediatly revives for 50% HP and enters Rage.
+During Rage, ATK and SPD increase by 50%.

+> Undead Behavior: Upon dealing letal blow, overheal allies around by 50 HP.
+Overheal up to 50% Base HP.

 ---